 Most camera bags have enough space to accommodate your camera body plus the essential accessories.
 Some bags may be better at compartmentalizing accessories than others.
 If a bag doesn’t have much dedicated space for accessories, then you may think about investing in a separate pouch like the PEAK Design Field Pouch or the ProCase Accessory Bag.
 Whether or not you think you need one of these pouches is up to you.

-Choosing a travel camera bag is a big decision as it’s going to be responsible for holding and protecting all of your expensive equipment.
-For your’s and your camera’s sake, The Broke Backpacker has already written a separate and in-depth article, which covers several travel camera bags.
-Check it out here and see which one looks best for you!
+Choosing the right bag is a big decision as it’s going to be responsible for holding and protecting all of your expensive equipment.
+For your’s and your gear’s sake, don’t skimp on this purchase – find the best camera bag possible!

 Our Favorite Travel Backpack